pymodbus-dev/pymodbus/README.rst

 You can also use Docker to run a local image with the package installed on the image:

     docker pull riptideio/pymodbus

+To run this, you will need to expose ports 8080 and 5020, you can the container running:

+    docker run -it -p 8080:8080 -p 5020:502 riptideio/pymodbus

+You can also override the default command running the server with any of the examples:

+    docker run -it -p 8080:8080 -p 5020:502 riptideio/pymodbus examples/server_sync.py

 Otherwise you can pull the trunk source and install from there::